A Guide to Fire Kings

 During the End Phase of this turn, change as many face-down Defense Position monsters your opponent controls as possible to face-up Defense Position, then your opponent draws cards equal to the number of monsters changed face-up by this effect.

-It can protect your monsters from effects that target, like Effect Veiler.
+They can protect your monsters from effects that target, like Effect Veiler.
 It's the same trick we talked about when discussing Fire King High Avatar Kirin and Circle of the Fire Kings.

 Called by the Grave